You are listening to the Sean Hannity Radio Show Podcast.

 He has to build the wall.

-So he'll build it, he'll get the money for it.
+He'll get the money for it.

-Anyway, finally, after yesterday, Paul Ryan has announced that there won't be a nickel in spending for Obamacare subsidies in the CR.
+Anyway, finally, after yesterday, Paul Ryan announced that there won't be a nickel in spending for Obamacare subsidies in the CR.

 Finally, the first sign of life in the House of Representatives.

-That coupled with the fact is now the Freedom Caucus, and I have their announcement here, and I'll read it to you later.
+That coupled with the fact is now the Freedom Caucus, and I have their announcement here and I'll read it to you later.

 They have said they have now come to agreement with all the varying caucuses and coalitions within the House, Republican group, and that they've got a health care bill.